tweag/nickel/doc/manual/contracts.md

-In the future, we plan to provide alternative versions of built-in contracts, like `{ foo | Number, bar | String }` or `Array {_ | Number}`, but which are entirely immediate.
+In the future, we plan to provide alternative versions of built-in contracts, like `{ foo | Number, bar | String }` or `Array {_ | Number}`, but which are fully immediate with no delayed checks.
 This would allow to use them in boolean combinators with the intuitive semantics, at the price of needing to deeply evaluate all the content immediately.
-This might be useful when converting schemas from different tools to Nickel blindly without having to write a lot of custom contract wrappers.
+This might be useful when converting schemas from different tools to Nickel blindly without having to write a lot of custom contract boilerplate.

 As of today, those immediate versions are not yet available.
-It is advised to rely on custom wrappers for now, as explained in the previous section.
+It is advised to rely on custom wrappers in the meantime, as explained in the previous section.

 ## Other combinators